 Unfailingly, God answers with the strength to start the day.
 Each morning the decision awaits me.
 Will I allow depression to drag me under without a fight?

 Or will I read the sign?

 I like the idea of someone being a manager of my happiness.
 How easy it would be to have a person greet me each day with coffee and the decision already made, to stand by my side in the struggle and turn the thermostat up on the happiness dial as soon as it grows cold.
 No person can do that for me no matter how much I wish.
 Disaster has been the result each time I’ve tried to force someone into that role.
 Certainly no marketing computer can do it even if its generated voice does sound sincere!

 Some days depression wins.
 It is a difficult disease.
 This is essential for people who struggle with the illness of depression to understand.
 No one can rescue us; we are in charge of our recovery.
 To reach out for help, to call on Jesus, to take our medication, to work at changing our thoughts- these are our options.
 Equally, this is vital for supports to know.
 No amount of cheerleading will fix the situation, although your presence is of utmost importance.

-As much as loved ones and professionals care about and invest in me, recovery will always be my decision to make.
+As much as loved ones care about and invest in me, recovery will always be my decision to make.